Chart Color Schemes

 Population

-Tamworth - North's population is around 17,279 as of Aug 2025.
-This reflects an increase of 762 people since the 2021 Census, which reported a population of 16,517 people.
-The change is inferred from the estimated resident population of 16,955 from the ABS as of June 2024 and an additional 386 validated new addresses since the Census date.
-This level of population equates to a density ratio of 227 persons per square kilometer.
-Tamworth - North's growth rate of 4.6% since the 2021 census exceeded the SA4 region's growth rate of 4.1%.
-Population growth for the area was primarily driven by overseas migration.
+Tamworth - North's population was around 17,293 as of November 2025.
+This figure reflects an increase of 776 people (4.7%) since the 2021 Census, which reported a population of 16,517 people.
+The change is inferred from the estimated resident population of 16,962 in June 2024 and an additional 389 validated new addresses since the Census date.
+This results in a density ratio of 227 persons per square kilometer.
+Tamworth - North's growth of 4.7% since the 2021 census exceeded the SA4 region's growth of 4.4%, positioning it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, an above median population growth is projected for the area, with an expected expansion of 3,587 persons by 2041, reflecting an increase of 18.2% in total over the 17 years.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, an above median population growth is projected for national regional areas like Tamworth - North, with an expected expansion of 3,587 persons by 2041, reflecting an increase of 18.1% over the 17-year period.

 Frequently Asked Questions - Population